breez/breez-sdk-liquid-docs/src/guide/send_payment.md

 If a Liquid address is used, the optional prepare request amount **must** be set.

 If a BIP21 URI is used, either the BIP21 URI amount or optional prepare request amount **must** be set.
-When both amounts are set, the SDK will make sure the two values match, else an error will be thrown.
+When both amounts are set, the SDK will prioritize the **request amount** over the BIP21 amount.

 <custom-tabs category="lang">
 <div slot="title">Rust</div>